buffer/thug/doc/source/logging.rst

 The JSON logging mode allows to store both the analysis results and each resource downloaded during the analysis in JSON format.
 The JSON logging mode was enabled by default before Thug 0.5.6 together with the File logging mode.
-After that version you have to explicitely enable it through the option *-Z* (or *--json-logging*).
+If you are using Thug 0.5.7 (or later) you have to explicitely enable it through the option *-Z* (or *--json-logging*).
 Please consider that the JSON log is stored in the MongoDB instance (if available).
 See the *MongoDB logging mode* for details.
 If the File logging format is enabled too, the JSON log will be stored in a JSON file in the log directory too.
 The JSON format is shown below.